-When the time came to place your elderly parent, grandparent, or other relative in a nursing home, you made the choice to put your loved one’s health first and foremost.
-You didn’t have the resources – equipment, medical knowledge, time at home – to personally provide 24/7 care for your relative, so you entrusted his or her care to a facility that did.
+When the time came to place your elderly parent, grandparent, or other relatives in a nursing home, you made the choice to put your loved one’s health first and foremost.
+You didn’t have the resources, equipment, medical knowledge, time at home, to provide 24/7 care for your relative personally, so you entrusted his or her care to a facility that did.
 Now, though, your loved one’s health problems, mood changes, and living conditions have left you wondering if he or she is a victim of abuse.

-Nursing home abuse and neglect puts the elderly in very real danger.
+Nursing home abuse and neglect put the elderly in very real danger.
 As soon as you suspect abuse, you need to move fast to protect your loved one’s health and legal rights.
 The New Jersey nursing home abuse attorneys can help you figure out the next steps you must take immediately.
-Call (856) 778-5500 now.

 Just how widespread is nursing home abuse?
 The truth is that no one knows for sure.
 What experts do know is that elder abuse is seriously underreported, with an estimated 23 unreported instances of abuse for every one reported incident, according to the Centers for Disease Control and Prevention.
 One study suggests that abuse rates in nursing homes could be as high as 44 percent, with neglect rates at an alarming 95 percent, the National Center on Elder Abuse reported.